snakey1980/githubpages/content/posts/ghost.md

 date: 2018-12-05T12:00:54-05:00
 draft: false
 ---
 Here's a program that helps (you cheat) at [Ghost](https://en.wikipedia.org/wiki/Ghost_(game)).
+I think I have a bug because it seems to win more from starting than most people think it should (could be the dictionary's fault though).
 I must look into Lexicant some time too.

-UPDATE: this may not be ideal.
-I just had it play itself with some strange results.
-I will look into it and may revise it.

     fun main(args: Array<String>) {
         repl()